camunda/camunda-docs-manual/content/user-guide/model-api/cmmn-model-api/create-a-model.md

 ---

-To create a new CMMN model from scratch you have to create an empty CMMN model instance with the following method:
+To create a new CMMN model from scratch, you have to create an empty CMMN model instance with the following method:

 ```java
 CmmnModelInstance modelInstance = Cmmn.createEmptyModel();